Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 26 November 2024 15.32.46 UTC
+- WIB: Selasa, 26 November 2024 16.27.32 UTC
-- WITA: Selasa, 26 November 2024 16.32.46 UTC
+- WITA: Selasa, 26 November 2024 17.27.32 UTC
-- WIT: Selasa, 26 November 2024 17.32.46 UTC
+- WIT: Selasa, 26 November 2024 18.27.32 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: funny
+Kategori: technology